Challenging an invalid will

 Settling such claims out of court can sometimes be tricky.
 The legal validity of a Will is black and white, in the sense that if the dispute goes to trial the court will either declare the Will to be valid, or invalid, with no middle ground.
 Naturally the parties themselves often tend to also view the case in these terms, which can make it difficult to help the parties find common ground and avoid the stress, uncertainty, and costs of taking a case to trial.

-However, Hayley and her colleagues have an enviable track-record of resolving even the most difficult and entrenched invalid Will cases through the use of mediation.
+However, Hayley and her colleagues in our contentious trusts and probate team have an enviable track-record of resolving even the most difficult and entrenched invalid Will cases through the use of mediation.

-If you would like a free consultation to discuss how our expert team may be able to help you with challenging an invalid will on a No Win, No Fee basis then contact our free helpline.
+If you would like a free consultation to discuss how our expert lawyers can help you with challenging an invalid will on a No Win, No Fee basis then contact our free helpline.